Michael poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Frank chooses to bring Michael back to Chicago, committing to the journey.
 They set out on the road trip with Michael, actively entering the "new world" where miracles and wonder are possible., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Michael orchestrates a romantic dance scene in a barn where Frank and Dorothy connect deeply.
+Notably, this crucial beat Michael orchestrates a romantic dance scene in a barn where Frank and Dorothy connect deeply.
 False victory: Frank seems to be learning to love again, but he still sees Michael primarily as a story/commodity rather than understanding the deeper lesson.
 The stakes raise as Michael's mission becomes clearer., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (74% through) represents the emotional nadir.
 Here, Michael collapses, appearing to die or fade away.
 The "whiff of death" is literal - the angel who brought so much life and possibility seems lost.
-Frank realizes he's failed to understand what Michael was trying to teach him, and Dorothy has given up on him., shows the protagonist at their lowest point.
+Frank realizes he's failed to understand what Michael was trying to teach him, and Dorothy has given up on him., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 Frank realizes Michael's true mission: to bring him and Dorothy together and restore his capacity for love and faith.
 He synthesizes what he's learned - combining his journalistic persistence with newfound openness to the miraculous.
 He goes to find Dorothy., demonstrating the transformation achieved throughout the journey.